 Causes of Different Skin Tones

-While the skin tones of an individual at birth is determined by genetics, over the course of their life they will alter the levels of the different types of melanin and end up with a distinctly different skin color than that with which they were born.
-Children born with light hair often end up several shades darker in their first few years, as ultraviolet light absorbed from the sun causes more melanin to be produced, which in turn cause higher levels of dark pigment to be built up in the hair cells.
+While the skin tones of an individual at birth is determined by genetics, over the course of a typical lifetime the levels of the different types of melanin will fluctuate resulting in a distinctly different skin color than that with which one was born.
+For example, children born with light hair often end up several shades darker in their first few years, as ultraviolet light absorbed from the sun causes more melanin to be produced, which in turn causes higher levels of dark pigment to be built up in the hair cells.

-Those who spend time in the sun developing their tan have actually caused mild damage to the structure of their DNA.
+Those who spend a fair amount of time in the sun are at risk of actually causing mild damage to the structure of their DNA.
 Over exposure to the suns harmful UV rays stimulates a process called melanogenesis, in which the body produces more melanin in order to protect itself from further damage.
 This results in the “tanning”, or darkening, of one’s skin.

 Melanogenesis is believed to be connected to the darker skin of equatorial races and the lighter skin of more northerly tribes.